mobily-enterprises/best-webdriver/README.md

     await driver.newSession()

-The driver, by default, will use the browser's `run()` method (in this case Chrome) to spawn a `chromedriver` process, and will then connect to it and create a new browsing session.
+The driver, by default, will use the browser's `run()` method to spawn a `chromedriver` process, and will then connect to it and create a new browsing session.

-When creating a session, the driver accepts configuration options provided by the browser.
+When creating a session, the driver will use configuration options provided by the browser.
 For example if you type:

     var chrome = new browser.Chrome()
     var params = chrome.getSessionParameters()
     console.log('Session parameters:', require('util').inspect(params, { depth: 10 } ))

+This is display the configuration object created by default by the Chrome browser.
 You will see:

     {
       capabilities: {